marielle-lopez/e-shop/README.md

 - Linked button in carousel to corresponding product page
 - Made audio format buttons on product page functional and applied styling depending on whether the audio format is or isn't selected
 - Created and styled NumberInput component that has a minimum and maximum input value based on the available quantity of the selected product
+- Created functions to add and remove products to cart from the product page

 I've managed to make the buttons representing the available audio formats of a product functional.
 When on a specific product page, clicking a different audio format displays it's corresponding price.
 I've also created a re-usable NumberInput component to deal with quantities.
 Additionally, I added a wrapper component, PaddingWrapper, to mimic the spacing of content as designed in my mockup.

+I've hit a milestone - I was able to implement the shopping cart feature, but it needs to be refined.
+The cart items rendered on the cart page immediately update the database and the cart page itself.
+At the moment however, if the same audio format of a product is added to the cart, and if that particular audio format of the product already exists in the cart, it doesn't adjust the quantity.
+It insteads renders a new cart item card.
+This is because in the database, a new cart item is generated instead of checking if the same product and its audio format already exists in the database.

+The next step is to get the product information (specially the quantities of each available audio format) to display real-time quantities.
+I also need to consider other cases such as out-of-stock items and items that are not yet available for sale.

 ### January 23, 2024